Our top choice is the Clorox Disinfecting Wipes, which cover a substantial surface area, dry quickly, and work

 The scents are pretty inoffensive considering how strong the formula is, and the wipes will leave your granite, wood, or stainless steel smelling fresh and newly cleaned.
-Although Clorox wipes are available in canisters, we prefer these pouches as they use 70 percent less plastic and are much more portable.
+Although Clorox wipes are available in canisters, we prefer these pouches: They're much more portable and, according to the manufacturer, use 70 percent less plastic.

 Best Value: Lysol Disinfecting Wipes

-Another favorite, Lysol Disinfectant Wipes are effective can kill 99.9% of viruses and bacteria when left to sit on the surface for two minutes.
-That being said, you should still allow the solution to sit on the surface for ten minutes in order to kill off any remaining germs or pathogens such as salmonella or E. coli.
+Another favorite, Lysol Disinfectant Wipes are effective enough to kill 99.9 percent of viruses and bacteria when left to sit on the surface for two minutes.
+That being said, Lysol recommends allowing the solution to sit on the surface for ten minutes in order to kill off any remaining germs or pathogens such as salmonella or E. coli.

 These wipes have a micro-pocket pattern that helps to scrub away and trap stubborn dirt.
 The Lemon & Lime Blossom scent is strong but pleasant.
 Finally, you can use these wipes on most hard, nonporous surfaces—even electronics!